-2.3.6 Rig stepping survey
+2.3.7 Rig stepping survey

-Under the Gold and Platinum scheme, a physical survey on the rig stepping procedure is to be carried out in the presence of a Tasneef surveyor.
+Under the Gold and Platinum scheme, a physical survey on the rig stepping procedure is to be carried out in the presence of a Tasneef surveyor, the presence of a Certified rigger (see Annex 2 of Rules for the certification of service suppliers) may be valued case by case.

-2.3.7 Sea trial survey
+2.3.8 Sea trial survey

-Under the Gold and Platinum scheme, a survey of the rig behaviour during sea trials is to be carried out in the presence of a Tasneef surveyor.
+Under the Gold and Platinum scheme, a survey of the rig behaviour during sea trials is to be carried out in the presence of a Tasneef surveyor, the presence of a Certified rigger (see Annex 2 of Rules for the certification of service suppliers) can be valued case by case.

-2.3.8 Rig Booklet manual approval
+2.3.9 Rig Booklet manual approval